 The House Intelligence hearing focused on the extent of Russian meddling in the election.

-While some may believe more than others that Wednesday’s hearings were revealing, Dr. Mark Caleb Smith says that ultimately, it’s unlikely the possibility of the President’s impeachment is any more a reality than it was before Mueller’s testimony.Grab the FREE WDTN News App for iPhone or Android.
+While some may believe more than others that Wednesday’s hearings were revealing, Dr. Mark Caleb Smith says that ultimately, it’s unlikely the possibility of the President’s impeachment is any more a reality than it was before Mueller’s testimony.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.